HOW DO I OPEN THE BAG?

 DO MY MUSHROOMS NEED LIGHT?

 Not necessarily, but it can help.
 Oyster mushrooms will grow where there is oxygen and moisture regardless of light.
 However, oyster mushrooms tend to develop richer colour in their caps when exposed to light.
 The brighter the light, the deeper the colour, usually.
-That being said, if you place the block in directly sunlight, you run the risk of drying out the mushrooms, which need to remain humid while they grow.
+That being said, if you place the block in direct sunlight, you run the risk of drying out the mushrooms, which need to remain humid while they grow.

 WHAT IS THE BEST PLACE FOR THE BLOCK TO GROW?